ItzmeAkash/Global-Terrorism-EDA/README.md

 * Matplotlib
 * Seaborn
 # Project Objective?
-* Number of Terrorist Activities in Each year
+* How many Number of Terrorist Activities in Each year
 * How many Number of attack were there in 1970 & 2017 and also find percentage of the attacks had increased or decreased
 * How many number of casualities corresponding to killed people in each country for each year
 * What kind of Methods terrorist are used to attacks
-* Distribution of Terrorist Attacks over Regions from 1920-2017
+* How many Terrorist Attacks over Regions from 1920-2017
-* Total Terrorist Attacks in each Region from 1970 to 2017
+* How many Total Terrorist Attacks in each Region from 1970 to 2017
-* Total Casualties (Killed +wounded) in each Region
+* What are the Total Casualties (Killed +wounded) in each Region
 * What are the Top 10 countries were attacked
-* Total Casualities(Killed +Wounded)in each Country
+* What are the Total Casualities(Killed +Wounded)in each Country
 * What type of Targets are terrorist manily focused
-* Total number of terrorist attack in each country and regions
+* How many Total number of terrorist attack in each country and regions
-* The total number of attacks in each country using Globe
+* How many  total number of attacks in each country using Globe
 * Which Country suffered the maximum attacks and minimum attacks
-* Which terrorist organizations have carried out their operations in each country.
+* Which terrorist organizations have carried out their operations in each country..

 # Data Cleaning & Manipulations
 ## Handling Null Values